guillempalau/Anki-Connect-Plus/SUPPORTED_ACTIONS.md

 #### `apiReflect`

-*   Gets information about the AnkiConnect APIs available.
+*   Gets information about the Anki Connect Plus APIs available.
 The request supports the following params:

     * `scopes` - An array of scopes to get reflection information about.
       The only currently supported value is `"actions"`.